snehalsahu98/ml-project-01-real-estate-price-prediction/README.md

 Before training, the target variable (property price) was transformed using a logarithmic transformation to reduce its right-skewed distribution.
 The input features were preprocessed using a Column Transformer, where numerical features were standardized, ordinal categorical features were encoded using Ordinal Encoding, and nominal categorical features were encoded using One-Hot Encoding.
 These preprocessing steps were integrated into a Pipeline, and K-Fold Cross Validation was used to evaluate the models.

-A total of 11 regression algorithms were evaluated, including Linear Regression, Ridge, Lasso, Support Vector Regression, Decision Tree, Random Forest, Extra Trees, Gradient Boosting, AdaBoost, XGBoost, and Multi-layer Perceptron Regressor.
-Each model was assessed using **R² Score** and **Mean Absolute Error (MAE)**.
+A total of 11 regression algorithms were trained and compared using R² Score and Mean Absolute Error (MAE).

+Linear Regression • Ridge • Lasso • Support Vector Regression • Decision Tree • Random Forest • Extra Trees • Gradient Boosting • AdaBoost • XGBoost • Multi-layer Perceptron Regressor

 While the R² score measured the model's predictive performance, the MAE represented the average prediction error in lakhs of rupees, making it easier to interpret the model's real-world accuracy.

+Initial base model R² score = 83%.
+Final Model R² score = 90%.

-The initial best-performing model achieved an R² score of approximately 83%.
-By applying Target Encoding to the Sector feature and performing Hyperparameter Tuning, the final model achieved an R² score of approximately 90% while also reducing the MAE, resulting in more accurate property price predictions.
+The base model performance was improved by applying **Target Encoding** to the Sector column and performing **Hyperparameter Tuning**.
+The MAE was also reduced from 49 lakhs to 45 lakhs, thereby resulting in more accurate property price predictions.

 The complete pipeline was exported as a Pickle file for deployment.